Curly0208/Ascensio/Readme.md

   - Styyx for answering and all of my questions
   - Althro for his advice on various topics
   - Destiny for always having my back
+  - Astro for coming up with the name *Ascensio*
+  - Anna for always giving me a good laugh
+  - Arkay & Chef for being awesome dudes
 - The cool dudes over at [Jolly Co-Operators](https://discord.gg/jolly-coop)
 - JustThatKing for his endless knowledge on graphics
 - iAmMe his endless support and double checking my work